sriram270506/DSA_Java_S2/README.md

 2. Updating an item
 3. Deleting an item
 4. Viewing stock
-5. Searching and sorting products based on category, name, price, product ID
+5. Searching and sorting products based on category, and product ID
 6. User authentication using password (login - Customer and Admin)

 Tech Stack: